Trilobozoa: Rugoconites

-Skinerra
+Skinnera

 Skinnera brooksi defines small discoidal fossils preserved as composite moulds on sandstone.
 Fossils are characterized by three radially arranged pouch-shaped depressions that are interpreted as a stomach similar to that seen in Hallidaya.
 These depressions are then connected to an outer rim by approximately 15 smaller pouches along the disk by canals.
 S. brooksi fossils range from 3.9 mm to 32 mm and are slightly domed by being 2 mm tall.
 Skinnera and Hallidaya are considered to be close relatives.